 Delaying the Real World is chock-full of creative ideas and practical information that will help you craft your own life-changing adventure.

-Idealist.org's list of Term of Service Opportunities - Make a difference while getting to know the nonprofit world from the inside.
+Idealist.org's list of Fellowships - Make a difference while getting to know the nonprofit world from the inside.

 Roadtrip Nation Imagine Road-tripping across the country in a Green RV interviewing people who have defined success on their own terms; people who wake up and love what they do each and every day.
 Sound too good to be true?
 Look no further.

 American Prospect Writing Fellowships - Offers young journalists the opportunity to spend two full years at the magazine in Washington, DC, actively developing, practicing and honing their journalistic skills.
 Each Fellow writes three or four full-length articles for the Prospect and the website.
 Deadline = mid-Feb.

 McCarter Theater Administration Internship McCarter Theatre, a Tony Award winner for outstanding regional theatre, is a non-profit, professional, LORT B+ theater company, and a presenter of world class artists in classical music, dance, jazz, world music, and other artistic disciplines.

 League of American Orchestras Emerging Leaders Program The League seeks up to seven young leaders with imagination, ambition, and discipline who are ready to be inspired and challenged.
 The Emerging Leaders Program is a two-year program for those who want to be a driving force in the future of America's orchestras.